metaljovi/Group_31_IRDM-2017/Farhan/README.md

-# Group_31_IRDM-2017
+# Group_31_IRDM-2017-Farhans-Work

-This is the repository for Group 31's IRDM assignment submission for UCL 2017.
+Please find contained the work I carried out for this project the folder names are self-explanatory